xerk-dot/xmr-darknet-edge/docs/04-BTC-CORRELATION-STRATEGY.md

 ## Strategy Details

 ### Core Concept
-**Thesis**: Monero lags Bitcoin movements by 6-24 hours due to:
+**Hypothesis (UNPROVEN)**: Monero may lag Bitcoin movements due to:
 - Lower liquidity ($50-150M vs BTC's $20-40B daily volume)
 - Retail-heavy market (slower information propagation)
 - Fragmented exchange availability
-- High correlation with BTC but delayed price discovery
+- High correlation with BTC but potentially delayed price discovery

+**Reality Check**: This hypothesis has NOT been validated with real data.
+The lag period (if it exists at all) may vary significantly or be non-existent.
+The strategy dynamically tests for correlation across 0-24 hour lag periods rather than assuming a fixed lag.

 ### Key Features